lihowfun/Aphelenchoides/README.md

 * Orthofinder.txt (from orthofinder)
 * metazoan and non-dmnd (from diamond makedb)
 * ncbi-blast-2.11.0/bin
-* nodesDB.txt  (https://drive.google.com/file/d/11HHqQslWfJ7Id8fqV8hLJ2DDFFRkO_pR/view?usp=share_link; we generated in the beginning of 2022, it should be updated when NR have better version)
+* nodesDB.txt  (https://drive.google.com/file/d/11HHqQslWfJ7Id8fqV8hLJ2DDFFRkO_pR/view?usp=share_link; we generated in the beginning of 2022, it should be updated when NR have a better version)

  ```
 export PATH="HGT_scrpts" # export the environment HGT scripts
 perl AI_index.batch.pl . <Metazoan.dmnd> <non-Metazoan.dmnd>

  ```

  &nbsp;
- output format of AI information will be named <Species name>_HGT according to the format of protein fasta (<Species name>.fasta), and it can be merged into one file
+The output format of AI information will be named <Species name>_HGT according to the format of protein fasta (<Species name>.fasta), and it can be merged into one file
  ```
 cat *_HGT > combind_HGT.txt
  ```
+The combind_HGT.txt contain 14 columns and were seprated by tabs:
+1. Species
+2. geneID
+3. CAZyme_ID (GH)
+4. OrthogroupID (assigned by Orthofinder)
+5. DB_type (Both: Metazoan and non-Metazaon have blast hit; Only NonMeta: only non-Metazoan have blast hit; OnlyMeta: only Metazoan have blast hit)
+6. AI_index (>0 are likely HGT genes; estimated by the evalue of two database blast against results)
+7. HGT_index (>0 are likely HGT genes; etimated by the Bitscore difference of two database)
+8-12.
+The best hit of non-Metazoan corresponding King, Phylum, Order , Genus, Specie
+13. hitID (The best blast hit ID of non-Metazoan)
+14. gene_sequence (The sequence of this gene which were used to plot HGT phylogeny tree in this study)